ed7543/timski_proekt/README.md

 ### Chat & study tools (`/api/chat`, `/api/quiz`, `/api/summary`, `/api/explore`, `/api/ask-more`) - all require auth
 All five accept an optional `course_id?: number` — if given and it matches a row in `courses`, that course's metadata + lecture topics are folded into the prompt context (see "Course Data" above for what this context actually contains).
 - `POST /api/chat` - `{messages, subject?, search?, conversation_id?, course_id?}` — omit `conversation_id` to start a new conversation, or pass an existing one to keep appending to it.
-Returns a `text/event-stream`: an `event: conversation` message with `{id, title}` first (so the frontend knows which conversation was created/used), then an `event: sources` message with the search results if any, then a stream of `data: <chunk>` events, ending with `data: [DONE]`.
+Returns a `text/event-stream`: an `event: conversation` message with `{id, title, issue_no}` first (so the frontend knows which conversation was created/used, and its permanent "No." — see "Permanent conversation numbering" above), then an `event: sources` message with the search results if any, then a stream of `data: <chunk>` events, ending with `data: [DONE]`.
 Search results are served from `cached_searches` when a similar question was already searched, otherwise fetched live from Tavily and cached for next time.
 - `POST /api/quiz` - `{messages, subject?, course_id?}` → a generated quiz
 - `POST /api/summary` - `{messages, subject?, course_id?}` → a study summary
 - `POST /api/explore` - `{messages, subject?, course_id?}` → related links (cache-backed, same as `/api/chat`)